red56/django-immutablemodel/README.rst

 History and credits
 -------------------
-Very heavily based on Rob Madole's original code at https://bitbucket.org/robmadole/django-immutablefield and Helder Silvea's fork at https://bitbucket.org/skandal/django-immutablefield.
+Very heavily based on Rob Madole's original code at https://bitbucket.org/robmadole/django-immutablefield and Helder Silva's fork at https://bitbucket.org/skandal/django-immutablefield.
 Rob's was 'inspired by a Google search that didn't turn up reusable solution for making fields immutable inside of a Django model'.